What is Dependency Injection?

 }

-You might be wondering if we have actually made things better.
-The amount of code has increased, and it all starts to look suspiciously complicated.
+You might be scratching your head now, wondering if we've actually improved the situation.
+The amount of code has grown, and the whole thing is starting to look suspiciously complex.

 interface ArticleFactory